Pride (comics): The Dean family

-When on the run, Karolina meets Xavin, an alien, and more about the Deans is revealed: the Deans had actually been exiled from their planet for criminal activities; the two immigrated to Earth where they took their last name from a memorial of James Dean.
+When on the run, Karolina meets Xavin, an alien, and more about the Deans is revealed: the Deans had actually been exiled from their planet for criminal activities; the two immigrated to Earth where they took their last name from James Dean.
 When Prince De'zean of the Skrulls had arrived at Earth to conquer it, Frank and Leslie had stopped him.
 In exchange, the two gave the Skrulls the coordinates of a much more valuable planet: Majesdane, the Deans' birth planet, which was hidden beneath a white dwarf star.
 To assure the Skrulls the coordinates were real, the Deans offered the prince their daughter's hand in marriage; therefore, Karolina was engaged to the son of the prince, Xavin.
 The Skrulls then left to destroy Majesdane, culminating in a fifteen-year war.
 The Deans had privately believed that Xavin would die in the war and wouldn't come to collect the marriage agreement.
 More recently, Karolina had a dream involving both her parents; in a split image, Leslie pulled Karolina to Earth, while Frank pulled Karolina to a milky ball that was Majesdane.
 It was later revealed by vaDanti, a Majesdanian soldier, that it was specifically Frank Dean who told the Skrulls where Majesdane was hidden.

-Daken, the psychopathic son of Wolverine, invades Los Angeles with the hope of usurping the void left by the Pride.
-He begins taking drugs that are mixed with Majesdanian blood, referred to as "Heat Pills" but unaware it's costing him his abilities.
+When Daken invades Los Angeles with the hope of usurping the void left by the Pride, he begins taking drugs that are mixed with Majesdanian blood, referred to as "Heat Pills" but unaware that the drugs are costing him his healing factor.